bravoserver/bravo/docs/auxiliary.rst

 Auxiliary
 =========

-Modules which do not contribute directly to the functionality of Beta.
+Modules which do not contribute directly to the functionality of Bravo.

 .. toctree::